bacalhau-project/docs.bacalhau.org/docs/getting-started/architecture.md

 ### Transport

-The primary function of the transport interface is to broadcast messages about jobs as they are created, bid upon, and executed by compute nodes.

-In addition to handling the distribution of messages to other nodes, the transport component is also responsible for managing the identity of individual Bacalhau nodes.
-This ensures that messages are properly authenticated and delivered only to authorized nodes.

-In addition to distributing messages, the transport component also manages the identity of individual Bacalhau nodes to ensure that messages are delivered only to authorized nodes, enhancing network security and integrity.
+The transport interface is responsible for sending messages about jobs that as they are created, bid upon, and executed  to other compute nodes.
+It also manages the identity of individual nodes to ensure that messages are only delivered to authorized nodes, which improves network security.

-The point-to-point scheduling protocol that runs over [libp2p](https://libp2p.io/) transport is the primary implementation of the transport interface in production Bacalhau networks.
-It employs the [GossipSub](https://docs.libp2p.io/concepts/publish-subscribe/) handler to efficiently distribute job messages to other nodes on the network.
-This protocol enables scalable and efficient communication between nodes, ensuring messages are delivered to the appropriate nodes without congesting the network.
+To achieve this, the transport interface uses a protocol called bprotocol, which is a point-point scheduling protocol that runs over [libp2p](https://libp2p.io/) which is used to distribute job messages efficiently to other nodes on the network.
+This is an upgrade to the [GossipSub](https://docs.libp2p.io/concepts/publish-subscribe/) handler that ensures that messages are delivered to the right nodes without causing network congestion, making communication between nodes more scalable and efficient.

 ### Executor